// Check capacity

 'city': 'Belo Horizonte'

 In the example below, I’m creating a hashtable to store the ages of different people.
-The keys to be used in this hashtable are the names of each person, while the value stored in the hashtable is the age of the person identified by the key.
+Each key in this hashtable is represented by the name of each person, while the value stored in the hashtable is the age of this person identified by the key.

 const std = @import("std");